Russian envoy's killer remembered as lonely boy, not angry jihadist

 Since the attempted coup, authorities have dismissed or suspended more than 100,000 people suspected of links to the cleric, and fired 40,000.

-Although Altintas lived in Ankara, he came home from time to time and was seen by neighbors.
+Although Altintas lived in Ankara, he came home from time to time and was seen by neighbours.

 "Mert stayed with his grandmother a lot, and we used to see him on the street when we played games," said 22-year-old Tolga Tosun, who grew up with Altintas, and now is involved in local politics for the main secular opposition party, the CHP, the dominant party in Soke.